-To study this we just partition the sample space according to the four possibilities for the weight assignment.
+To study the $\FDR$ of this procedure we partition the sample space according to the four possibilities for the weight assignment.
 Also note that due to the weighting scheme in the end we will be applying unweighted Benjamini-Hochberg to two hypotheses at level $\alpha$.
 For notational convenience we will write $\text{BH}(P_i, P_j)$ for the event that BH applied to $P_i,P_j$ at level $\alpha$ rejects at least one of these two p-values.\\

 \textbf{Case 1:} Here we have $W_2=W_4=2$ and $W_1=W_3=0$.
 Thus we are just doing unweighted Benjamini-Hochberg on the p-values $P_2$ and $P_4$.
 Noting that occurence of this case depends only on $P_1, P_3$, we get by independence: